panicbit/orf/README.md

 # transcriptome_translator
 Translates nucleotide sequences to Amino Acid sequences.
 (RNA and DNA, shifts reading frames and reverses)

+WARNING: You must edit main.rs to the /home/user/transcriptome_translator/test/test-nucleo.FASTA for this to work properly, it will panic because of the unwrap for loading the file to memmap.

 Requires multirust and nightly-2016-02-01 (For phf_macros)

 Requires Vim.